 The EU’s ‘Artificial Intelligence Act’ – New European Regulation of AI

-Artificial intelligence (AI) is an extremely powerful tool, which is increasingly prominent in our technologically advancing world, as shown by the rise of ChatGPT (see our article).
+Artificial intelligence (AI) is an extremely powerful tool, which is increasingly prominent in our technologically advancing world, as shown by the rise of ChatGPT.

 AI and machine learning-enabled technologies are being used in everyday life and across sectors from transportation, robotics, science, medicine, education, the military, surveillance, and more.
 However, rapid developments in AI have led to increasing calls for regulation, particularly in Europe.
 There has been a lot of concern over AI technology advancing too quickly without any rules, and potentially going too far and therefore resulting in serious risks and consequences.

-The European Parliament approved the ‘EU Artificial Intelligence Act’ (EU AI Act) to regulate AI on 13 March 2024.
+The European Parliament has adopted the ‘EU Artificial Intelligence Act’ (EU AI Act) to regulate AI.
 This is a ground-breaking and landmark regulation, as the new law is said to be the first-ever comprehensive set of AI laws globally and could impact numerous AI actors globally.
 This article explores the forthcoming EU AI Act and its potential implications for businesses.

 What is the principle of the EU AI Act?